draios/kubernetes-sysdig-metrics-apiserver/README.md

      namespace: custom-metrics
    ```

-   Let's create also a cluster role with complete access to the API group `custom.metrics.k8s.io` where we will publish the metrics.
+   10. Create also a cluster role with complete access to the API group `custom.metrics.k8s.io` where you will publish the metrics.

    ```
    apiVersion: rbac.authorization.k8s.io/v1